MikeShepard/SQLPSX/readme.txt

 10. Run Write-SmoToCsvFile.ps1 to import the csv file into the database

 What's New
+    Version 2.01
+        Modified Get-SqlDatabase function to return system databases when -force parameter is used.
+        Added Invoke-DbMaintBackup to scripts
     Version 2.0
         Converted function libraries and snapins to modules Created comment-based help for all functions